PyRepair/maniple/training-data/summarize-experiment/pandas/169/prompt_response_response_5.md

     return result
 ```

-In the corrected function, a check for an empty DataFrame is performed at the beginning of the function.
-If the DataFrame is empty, the function returns an empty DataFrame with the appropriate columns and index when `q` is an array, and an empty Series with the index as columns when `q` is a float.
-This handling ensures that the function can gracefully handle empty DataFrame scenarios and returns the expected outputs without triggering any errors.
+In the revised function, a conditional check for an empty DataFrame has been added at the beginning, and an appropriate response is returned if the DataFrame is empty.
+This ensures that the function properly handles the special case of an empty DataFrame, resolving the bug associated with computing quantiles on empty data subsets.
+The revised function can be used as a drop-in replacement for the buggy version.